 Against Child Exploitation (ACE) Project

-- strengthening partnerships to accelerate progress in addressing the worst forms of child labor, including the online sexual exploitation of children.
+The project is engaged in: (1) improving the enforcement of the legal framework, including working with local governments to bring local laws in line with national policy; (2) expanding services to victims; and (3) strengthening partnerships to accelerate progress in addressing the worst forms of child labor, including the online sexual exploitation of children.